vaxad/GithubApi/README.md

 ## Usage
 - Star the repositories you want to fetch in a list.
-- For example, make a list named _Frontend_ and add all ypur frontend projects to that list, similarly make lists for _Backend_, _Blockchain_, as per your need.
+- For example, make a list named _Frontend_ and add all your frontend projects to that list, similarly make lists for _Backend_, _Blockchain_, as per your need.
 - The `/github/all` endpoint will return all the lists and the repositories
 - ***Note***: You may need to change the code in order for it to work for you.
 ## Deployed Instance